 Pedro Ernesto University Hospital

-More information: "Guide to Clinical Conduct in STD / AIDS", from the National STD / AIDS Program of the Ministry of Health.
+More Info: "Guide Conducts clinics for STD / AIDS", the National STD / AIDS, Ministry of Health

 This material was published in Brazil by the Brazilian Interdisciplinary AIDS Association (ABIA) from the series "TREATMENT ISSUES, FACT SHEET - GMHC."